How cognitive assessments work

 Because we adapted a cognitive assessment to a digital platform, we needed to get a team of neuropsychologists and cognitive scientists to help us build it.

-We had two main scientists on the team, Dr Clive Skillbeck and Dr John Welsh.
+We had two main scientists on the team, Dr Clive Skilbeck and Dr John Welch.
 Both have decades of experience using and developing cognitive tasks – making them perfect for the job.

 But once we had the assessment, we needed a whole process for interpreting the data.